 It is daring to change the rules!
 It is breaking from the norm or the status quo.

 That’s what Dick Fosbury did.
 He dared to reach new heights.

 I believe leadership and innovation is about bringing new realities into existence.
-What do you think leadership and innovation means?
-Please join the discussion.

 Creative Commons image courtesy c-reel.com.